babar-raza/package-descriptions/aspose.cloud/npm/Aspose.Tasks Cloud SDK for Node.js.md

 - Calculate slacks & recalculate project completion or incompletion work.
 - Fetch a project document in the desired format.
 - Delete project task with its related references & rebuild task tree.

+## Enhancements in Version 19.12.0

+- Imported projects from Project Online (Server) now can be saved as `MPP` file.
+- Imported projects from a database now can be saved as `MPP` file.

+For the detailed notes, please visit [Aspose.Tasks Cloud 19.12 Release Notes](https://docs.aspose.cloud/display/taskscloud/Aspose.Tasks+Cloud+19.12+Release+Notes).

 ## Read & Write Project Formats